-The Lovaas Program was developed in the early 1980s at the University of California as part of a research project focusing on young people with autism spectrum disorder (ASD).
+The Lovaas Program was developed in the early 1980s at the University of California in the United States as part of a research project focusing on young autistic people.
 It’s named after the researcher, Ivar Lovaas.
 It was originally known as the UCLA Young Autism Project model.

 What is the idea behind the Lovaas Program?